-I. All of the following: MAT 2410 Calculus I (4cr) MAT 2420 Calculus II (4cr) MAT 2500 Linear Algebra (4cr) MAT 2890 Introduction to Mathematical Rigor (1cr) II.
-Additionally: 8 credits of courses above MAT 2100 Minor in Data Science For the minor in Data Science, see Data Science Program section.
+I. All of the following:

-Music Faculty: Jason DeCristofaro, Philip A. Jamison, Kevin Kehrberg (Chair), Benjamin Krakauer, Natalya Weinstein Miller Program Overview The mission of the Music Department is to provide a creative and intellectual environment for all students to study, perform, create, speak, and write about music.
+MAT 2410 Calculus I (4cr) MAT 2420 Calculus II (4cr) MAT 2500 Linear Algebra (4cr) MAT 2890 Introduction to Mathematical Rigor (1cr) II.
+Additionally: 8 credits of MAT courses above a 2000-level Music Department Faculty: Jason DeCristofaro, Kevin Kehrberg, Benjamin Krakauer (Chair), Natalya Weinstein Miller Department Overview The mission of the Music Department is to provide a creative and intellectual environment for all students to study, perform, create, speak, and write about music.
 The goals of the Music Program are the following: